rtm516/GeyserMC-wiki/Anticheat-Compatibility.md

 ### AntiCheat compatibility reports

+- [Themis](https://www.spigotmc.org/resources/themis-anti-cheat-1-16-x-bedrock-support-paper-tuinity-compatibility-free-optimized.90766/) - Fully Compatible Anticheat that is proven to work well with Geyser thanks to its seperate code for Bedrock Players resulting in much less false positives!
 - [Matrix](https://matrix.rip/) - Fully compatible.
 Hooks into Geyser and changes checks for Bedrock players.
 Last updated on 2021/03/30.
 - [NoCheatPlus](https://github.com/Updated-NoCheatPlus/NoCheatPlus) - Not compatible.
 Players constantly lag back, or get stuck in blocks.
 Last updated on 2021/03/30.